hxia043/qiuniu/README.md

 qiuniu version: 1.0 Release  go version: go1.17.7
 ```

-## 2. Instanll qiuniu with Helm Chart
+## 2. Install qiuniu with Helm Chart
-The helm chart under the directory of deployment, can deploy the qiuniu by `helm install`:
+Deploy qiuniu by `helm install`, the helm chart which is under the directory of deployment:
 ```
 $ cd /deployment
 $ helm install qiuniu .